-This option runs the Robobo presentation tutorial that comes out the first time we start the application.
-It is recommended the execution of this tutorial with Robobo on the ground, since it will move to show some of its capabilities.
+This option runs the Robobo presentation tutorial.
+It is recommended the execution of this tutorial with Robobo on the floor, since it will move to show some of its capabilities.
 You can exit the tutorial at any time by pressing the back button of the smartphone, which will return the application to the main menu.

 It enters firmware update mode.
-To update the Robobo base firmware, you must follow the indications shown in the different screens of this tutorial.
+To update the Robobo base firmware, you must follow the following steps carefully:

 In the first screen, ‘STEP 1’, you must connect the Robobo base to the power supply (it can be connected to a USB port in a laptop or desktop computer, but it is preferable to connect it to an electric outlet).
 Once it is plugged, then press the NEXT button.

 A second screen appears, ‘STEP 2’, and you must turn off and on the Robobo base, without unplugging the power cord.
 The Robobo base will enter in firmware update mode, which is indicated by a flashing of the left rear LED of the base.